-Covalon currently has five proprietary platform technologies that have the potential to be developed into dozens of medical devices and products: (i) Collagen matrix; (ii) Antimicrobial silicone adhesive; (iii) Medical coating technology; (iv) AquaGuard moisture barrier technology and (v) CovaGuard antimicrobial sanitizing technology.
+Covalon currently has three proprietary platform technologies that have the potential to be developed into dozens of medical devices and products: (i) Collagen matrix; (ii) Antimicrobial silicone adhesive; and, (iii) Medical coating technology.
 These platform technologies are protected by patents, patent applications and patents pending, patented and proprietary manufacturing processes, trade secrets, brands, trademarks, and trade names.